 The workgroup believes that the fiscal growth factors should continue to be updated in the fall of even numbered years, and the approach of using the K-12 model and debt service model should be continued.
+The workgroup is recommending updated growth factors for the 2025-27 budget cycle.
 Based on the above analysis, the workgroup has no further recommendations for changes to the methodology for projecting ensuing biennium expenditures.